 - Add flour mixture and mix to combine (the dough should look crumbly).

-- Pat dough into the bottom of the prepared 9x13-inch baking pan and bake for 22-25 minutes or until edges are golden brown.
-Move pan to wire rack and cool for 1 hour.
+- Bake for 22-25 minutes, or until the edges are golden brown.
+Transfer the pan to a wire rack and cool for 1 hour.

 - Place chocolate chips and vegetable shortening in a microwave-safe bowl, and cook on 50% power for 1 minute.
 Stir and microwave for 30 seconds and stir.
 Repeat until chocolate is completely melted.

-- Spread melted chocolate over cookie crust and spread into an even layer.
-Sprinkle crushed candy canes over the top.
-Place pan in the refrigerator for 1 hour, or until chocolate is set.
-Cut into triangles and serve.
+- Spread the melted chocolate over the cookie crust in an even layer, and sprinkle crushed candy canes over the top.

 Nutrition